LevelLowerThan0/letters_recognition/README.md

 16. The mean number of edges (an "on" pixel immediately above either an "off" pixel or the image boundary) encountered when making systematic scans of the image from bottom to top over all horizontal positions within the box.
 17. The sum of horizontal positions of edges encountered as measured in 15 above.

-### Metoda rozwiązywania, narzędzie programistyczne.
+### Solution and used tools
-We have decided to use <B> React.js </B> application using <B> TenserFlow.JS </B>.
+We have decided to use <B> React.js </B> for the graphics interface and <B> scikit learn for the classifires </B>.
+The clssifires that we have choosen are: <B>k-Nearest Neighbours</B> and a <B>Multilayer Neural Network</B>

-Most of code was prepared using <B> WebStrorm </B>.
+Most of code was prepared using <B> WebStrorm and PyCharm</B>.

 ###	Preparing data to experiment
 At the begining of the training process application uses method <B> LoadData </B> from class <B> LoadData.js </B>.

-  #### LoadData
+  #### Loading data
-This method includes loading data from <i> letter-recognition.data </i> file and parsing the whole lines to four separate lists:
+After loading data from <i> letter-recognition.data </i> file and parsing it we are creating four separate lists:
-1. List of training expected values in <i> 1 to 1 </i> coding- 1st elemement from line.
+1. List of training expected values in <i> 1 to 1 </i> coding- 1st elemement from the line.
 2. List of training parameters - other elements.
-3. List of testing expected values in <i> 1 to 1 </i> coding - 1st elemement from line.
+3. List of testing expected values in <i> 1 to 1 </i> coding - 1st elemement from the line.
 4. List of testing parameters - other elements.

-Letters from the first element of array are converted into <i> 1 to 1 </i> coding using prepared map containing all letters with coding.
-To convert it, simply take coding from map using letter from loaded data ad put it into both of expected lists.

-  #### LetterDictionary
+  #### Letter coding
-This clas is basicly map containing list of letters and 1 to 1 coding. for example:
+We decided to use "1 to 1" coding wich means that every letter is represented by a feature vector that has 25 0s and a 1 at the index coresponding to the position of the letter in English alphabet.
->	"A" -> [0, 0, 0, 0, 0] <br>
+>	"A" -> [1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] <br>
-> "B" -> [0, 0, 0, 0, 1] <br>
+> "B" -> [0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]] <br>
->	"C" -> [0, 0, 0, 1, 0] <br>
+>	"C" -> [0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]] <br>

-This clas is used in converting Letter from input array into it coding.
+etc.

   #### Normalization
-We are normalizing input data to number in range between 0 and 1.
+We are normalizing the input data to a number in range between 0 and 1.

-###	Metoda oceniania jakości modelu.
-.
-.
-.
-###	Wyniki eksperymentalne + wykresy w razie potrzeby.
-.
-.
-.

-###	Własne komentarze, wnioski.
+###	Evaluating model's quality
+To evaluate model's quality we are calculating the prediction accuracy by using the last 4000 entries from the data file.
+Results:
+> k-Nearest Neighbours with k = 5 -
+> Multilayer Neural Network -

   #### Draw and recognize
 At the begining of this project we thougt that we will create aplication with drawing module.